ripxorip/bolt.nvim/README.md

 The development of Bolt.nvim is still in a **very early phase**, so bugs are expected.
 If you find something that needs fixing please create an issue.

+## Requirements
+bolt.nvim requires Neovim with Python3.
+tIf `:echo has("python3")` returns `1`, then you have python 3 support; otherwise, see below.

+You can enable the Neovim Python3 interface with pip:

+    pip3 install neovim

 ## Installation

 **Note:** bolt.nvim requires Neovim(latest is recommended) with Python3 enabled.